tedsmith/quickhash/README.txt

 Debian Dependancies : fpc, lazarus, lcl, lcl-utils, debhelper (>= 8)

 After Lazarus has rebuilt itself, then you can compile QuickHash yourself using Lazarus.
 I am hopeful this guide might help various Linux distributors include QuickHash into their package management platforms.
+In fact, the project LazPackager (https://github.com/prof7bit/LazPackager) seems to be able to help with the creation of deb packages with Lazarus.

 Ted Smith 11/12/16